-- Keeping unlimited PIP because it’s still an incredible value and the best way to make sure you and your family get the medical care you need after an auto accident without going broke.
+- Keeping unlimited PIP – it’s still an incredible value and the best way to make sure you and your family get the medical care you need after an auto accident without disrupting your financial security.

 That depends on the decision you make concerning your Personal Injury Protection (PIP)

-You’ll save $120 per auto if you take our recommendation and keep unlimited PIP.
-You may save on that fee altogether (approx. $220 per vehicle if you select one of the new PIP options.
-What is the Michigan Catastrophic Claims Association (MCCA for short) fee?
+You’ll save approximately $120 per auto if you take our recommendation and keep unlimited PIP.
+You may save on that fee altogether (approx. $220 per vehicle) if you select PIP options 2-6.
+What IS the Michigan Catastrophic Claims Association fee?
 If someone is injured badly enough in an auto accident that their medical costs exceed $580,000, the State of Michigan takes over paying the expenses from the insurance company.
 To cover these expenses, the State of Michigan forecasts the costs of claims and chooses how much to charge the insurance companies.
-Currently, that fee is around $220 per auto per year.
-The insurance companies pass these charges on to us.
-With no-fault reform, the MCCA fee is changing.
-For the period starting July 1 2020 through June 30, 2021, the MCCA fee will be $100 per auto if you keep unlimited PIP, and zero if you pick one of the new PIP options.
+Currently, that fee is around $220 per auto/per year.
+The insurance companies pass these charges onto us.
+With No-Fault reform, the MCCA fee is changing.
+For the period starting July 2, 2020, through June 30, 2021, the MCCA fee will be $100 per auto if you keep unlimited PIP, and zero if you pick one of the new PIP options.
 However, as the State gets more information in on loss severity – we plan to see the MCCA increase on July 1, 2021!

 The Usual Factors for Calculating your Insurance Costs Still Appy:

-If your auto policy renews prior to July 2nd, you’ll be charged the current MCCA fees… but you won’t have to wait a full year to start seeing savings.
+If your auto policy renews prior to July 2nd, you’ll be charged the current MCCA fees… but don’t worry!
+You don’t have to wait a full year to start seeing savings.

-**If you are not sure what MCCA Fees are, see question above – “How much money am I going to save?”
+**The MCCA Fees are explained more in-depth in Question 2: “How much money am I going to save?”

 Can I choose a lower Personal Injury Protection (PIP) limit, and let my health insurance cover the rest?

-In the event your personal health plan requires PIP to “go first” (like Medicare does), your PIP limit has to be used up before the personal health plan starts paying bills.
+In the event, your personal health plan requires PIP to “go first/be primary” (like Medicare does), your chosen PIP limit has to be used up before the personal health plan starts paying bills.
 This is the worst scenario because it will most likely require plenty of out-of-pocket payments on your part.
 (More info on that in our PIP vs. Medicare blog)

 It’s easy to find out what you’ll save in insurance costs by giving up unlimited Personal Injury Protection (PIP); it’s harder to understand what coverage you’re giving up to generate these savings and the potential impact on your financial future.
 Below are a few questions you need to answer to make a good decision on your PIP coverage and your liability limits.